 Top 13 insights from UNV's online consultations

-Last year, we held two parallel online consultations asking for your big ideas on catalyzing volunteering for the SDGs and on better integrating volunteering into wider policies.
+In 2020, the United Nations Volunteers (UNV) programme held two parallel online consultations asking for your big ideas on catalyzing volunteering for the Sustainable Development Goals (SDGs) and on better integrating volunteering into wider policies.

 About 50 participants joined in and left 230 comments.
 Below is a summary highlighting key discussion points: